-Institute of Medical and Business Careers (IMBC) is dedicated to the preparation of men and women in occupational skills necessary to qualify them for entry into their chosen career.
+Institute of Medical and Business Careers (IMBC) is dedicated to preparing people with occupational skills necessary to qualify them for entry into their chosen career.
 Programs at the school provide a combination of clinical training and classroom instruction to develop the abilities of its students for a successful career.
+Additionally, online students benefit from the flexibility and freedom of earning their specialized degree or diploma while maintaining their professional and personal commitments.